jzhang698/TrojanHax2017/README.md

 For Spring 2017 Trojan Hacks, our team is implementing a machine learning algorithm to diagnose abnormal heart complications.
 This algorithm can be used to help save lives and make better predictions than doctors.

 https://archive.ics.uci.edu/ml/datasets/SPECT+Heart

+We will be using the MatPlotLib library in Python to create graphs of our data.